NC TEACHER ASSOCIATIONS

 NORTH CAROLINA RESOURCES

 Here you can find: the State Salary Manual, State Salary Schedules, Local Salary Supplements, etc.

-The purpose of the Teacher Evaluation Process is to assess the teacher’s performance in relation to the North Carolina Professional Teaching Standards and to design a plan for professional growth.
-To learn more about the new evaluation instrument, visit NC DPI’s website.
+The purpose of the Educator Evaluation Process is to assess the educator's performance in relation to the North Carolina Professional Educator Standards and to design a plan for professional growth.
+To learn more about the evaluation instrument, visit NC DPI’s website.